General Course Description

 Course History

 The first 9 opened in 1925 with dirt fairways and sand greens, on property donated by Brooks-Scanlon Lumber Company.
 It was originally called Bend Golf Club.
 Most have the original designer as Chandler Egan (which I will go with), but newspaper reports at the time attribute the design to Bill Henley (then a pro at Waverly CC).
 Turf was introduced in 1927.
-In 1948, Brooks-Scanlon donated an additional 309 acres and in 1973, the second 9 was opened.
+In 1948, Brooks-Scanlon donated an additional 309 acres, and in 1973 the second 9 was opened.
 Although the course had been referred to as the Bend Country Club since the 1950s, in 1981 it was renamed the Bend Golf & Country Club.
 William Robinson did a remodel in the 1990s.
-Dan Hixson did a remodel in 2013 (he purportedly removed over 200 trees).
+Dan Hixson did a remodel in 2013 (he purportedly removed over 200 trees) and 2018.
 In 2018, the name was changed back to Bend Golf Club.

 The course has hosted the Oregon Amateur in 1978, 2008, and 2018; the Oregon Open in 1947, 1948, and 1975; and the Equitable Savings Northwest Open in 1980.
 The course has served as a qualifier course for USGA events, including the U.S. Open.
 A Pro-Am preceding the Fred Meyer Challenge was held there allowing many of the greats of golf (including Sam Snead) to walk the fairways.
 Since 1950, the course has hosted the Mirror Pond Invitational.
 In 2018 Scott Moffenbeir was the OGA’s Superintendent of the Year.